Since one of the most common questions we receive from clients here at IBUSA is…

 What happens at the end of my term life insurance if I don’t die?

-And while there is nothing inherently wrong in discussing a guaranteed renewable term benefit when describing what one can do when their term life insurance policy ends, it’s important for an insured to fully understand what this feature offers and that it is often not what they expect.
+While there is nothing inherently wrong in discussing a guaranteed renewable term benefit when describing what one can do when their term life insurance policy ends, it’s important for an insured to fully understand what this feature offers and that it is often not what they expect.

 Which is why…

-We wanted to take a moment and discuss what a Guaranteed Renewable Option is when attached to a term life insurance policy so that individuals who are currently shopping for a term life insurance policy and potentially comparing term vs whole life insurance options will understand how it can affect a policyholder later in life.
+We wanted to take a moment and discuss what a Guaranteed Renewable Option is when attached to a term life insurance policy so that individuals who are currently shopping for a term life insurance policy and potentially comparing term vs. whole life insurance options will understand how it can affect a policyholder later in life.

 Questions that will be addressed in this article will include: